Humanity’s Workforce Management Software Now Supports Single Sign-On (SSO)

 Users with access to the ‘admin’ tab of the application will see “Single Sign-On” in the left navigation under ‘Integration’.

 To get started with configuration, make sure the “SAML Enabled” checkbox is clicked.
 To enable SSO for Humanity, the administrator will need a SAML Issuer URL and a X.509 Certificate found from their SAML server.
 These two pieces of information will need to be entered in their respective fields and are required for Humanity to communicate with your SAML server. (*Some SAML servers may also request a Consumer Service URL (ACS) which is found on the right-hand side of the ‘single sign-on’ section of the admin tab).

 Once SSO is configured, users will be redirected to the SAML server for authentication upon login.
 Users identities can be stored either on the SAML server or validated by an identity provider such as Active Directory or LDAP.
 After authentication, users will be redirected to Humanity for application use.

 There’s always room to grow.

 Sharpen your HR skills with the latest research and best practices in workforce management.
 Get Humanity’s Definitive Guide to Enterprise Workforce Scheduling.Get your free copy

 Humanity & OneLogin Partnership

-Though a partnership with OneLogin, Humanity has joined top notch cloud services like Zendesk, Yammer, and Salesforce who already have a place in its directory.
+Through a partnership with OneLogin, Humanity has joined top-notch cloud services like Zendesk, Yammer, and Salesforce who already have a place in its directory.
 A SAML server can either be built in-house or offered from a service provider.
 OneLogin is a leading provider of identity & access management for enterprise web apps.
 As part of our relationship with OneLogin, their team has extended a special offer to Humanity customers:

 If you’re not already a OneLogin subscriber, you can use OneLogin for free with Humanity plus directory integration.